roman-milk/roman-milk.github.io/he-looked-like-me.md

+===

- ****** He Looked Like Me Ch.02 ****** byTx_Tall_Tales© I loved her passionately, desperately, feeling her slipping away.
+I loved her passionately, desperately, feeling her slipping away.
 Some sweet little orgasms, and one last heart-stopping one for me.
 We showered together, holding each other, slow dancing under the warm water.
 She dressed me afterward, making sure I wrote down my info, and walked me to the door naked.
 She kissed me on the doorstep.
 "Best night of my life, Jack.
 You'll still be my Jack, right?"

  "Always, Dana."